Crockpot Pot Roast

 Servings and Cooking Time

 This recipe serves 6-8 people.
-Preparation time is approximately 20 minutes, with a cooking time of 8 hours on low or 4 hours on high.
+Preparation time is about 15 minutes, and cooking time is 8 hours on low or 4 hours on high.

 Nutritional Value